LiquidFenrir/MultiUpdater/README.md

 An example config can be found in the repo.

 # Dependencies / Requirements
-This project requires ctrulib, zlib, bzip2, xz, and libarchive. zlib, bzip2, xz, and libarchive can be installed with [3ds_portlibs](https://github.com/LiquidFenrir/3ds_portlibs/tree/libarchive)
+This project requires ctrulib, zlib, bzip2, xz, libarchive, curl and mbedtls. zlib, bzip2, xz, libarchive, curl and mbedtls can be installed with [3ds_portlibs](https://github.com/devkitPro/3ds_portlibs).

 # Compilation
 Just run `make` in terminal.
 Bannertool and makerom **must** be in your PATH or CIA compilation will fail.